ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 ### Percentage based harvesting

 Percentage based harvesting fields will attempt to place a minimum percentage of plants down on given spots.
-These plants -- such as vines and mushrooms -- should then naturally spread to their surroundings without the player's help.
+These plants -- such as vines -- should then naturally spread to their surroundings without the player's help.
 The planter has no involvement in this process.

 | Plant | Tag location                                                                                                    |
 |-------|-----------------------------------------------------------------------------------------------------------------|